realdanielbyrne/pySimpleSubstitutionCipher/README.md

 This type of cipher was used by Julius Caesar to communicate with his generals, and thus it is sometimes referred to as a Caesar cipher
 It is very simple to generate but it can actually be easily broken and does not provide the security one would hope for.

+## Tools
+1. `ccrack` : Attempts to guess the key of a Caesar cipher by using frequency analysis of the characters in the message.
+2. `cchipher` : Encrypts or decrypts a Caesar cipher.

 ## Encrypt Example

 Encrypt a Caesar cipher encrypted message with a 21 character shift